-Windows 10 April 2018 Update will be out now.
-It features some real changes made to the operating system.
+Windows 10 feature updates always ship with some real changes made to the operating system.
 Windows 10 now gives users more control over Windows Updates.
 This was one of the most requested features in the upcoming edition of Windows and Microsoft finally obliged by offering a setting that lets users can delay or defer Windows Updates for up to 365 days on Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education.
 You can even Pause Windows 10 Updates for up to 35 days now.

 Defer Feature Updates in Windows 10

 Earlier, when an update was available, a notification would appear, prompting you to either,